 ‘Law & Order: SVU’: Why Jamie Gray Hyder Says She ‘Lost’ Her ‘Sh*T’

-Fans of Law & Order: SVU have really gotten to know and love the squad’s newest detective, Katriona “Kat” Azar Tamin, played by Jamie Gray Hyder.
+Fans of Law & Order: SVU have really gotten to know and love the squad’s newest officer, Katriona “Kat” Azar Tamin, played by Jamie Gray Hyder.
 Kat first makes an appearance in season 21, and she quickly becomes a part of the squad.
 She’s a force to be reckoned with, and although not every fan warmed up to her at first, she’s now an integral part of SVU.

 Why Jamie Gray Hyder says she ‘lost’ her ‘sh*t’